Keeping your children safe

 - Has a SNELL or ASTM seal of approval on it.

-- Is replaced every 3-5 years or after a crash
+- Is replaced after a crash or when it no longer fits correctly

 Teaching your child to ride a bike is an exciting milestone.
 After the training wheels come off, make sure you keep up the lessons so they know where and how to ride safely.